k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td>
           Resources is the total amount of CPU and Memory resources required by all containers in the pod.
-It supports specifying Requests and Limits for "cpu" and "memory" resource names only.
+It supports specifying Requests and Limits for "cpu", "memory" and "hugepages-" resource names only.
 ResourceClaims are not supported.

 This field enables fine-grained control over resource allocation for the entire pod, allowing resource sharing among containers in a pod.